 What is the full form of BRO

-The BRO has successfully linked the border areas of north and north-east with other parts of the country.
-Furthermore, it has also developed the road infrastructure in various states of the country such as in Bihar, Karnataka, Rajasthan, Andhra Pradesh, Maharashtra, Uttarakhand, Chhattisgarh etc.
+The BRO has successfully linked the border areas of the north and northeast with other parts of the country.
+Furthermore, it has also developed the road infrastructure in various states of the country such as Bihar, Karnataka, Rajasthan, Andhra Pradesh, Maharashtra, Uttarakhand, Chhattisgarh etc.

 The roads developed by BRO are classified as General Staff (GS) roads and these are developed and maintained with the funds provided by the Border Roads Development Board (BRDB), through the Department of Road Transport and Highways.

 Jawahar Lal Nehru developed the idea for BRO at a time when the Himalayas no longer served as a protective barrier and marauders could easily enter the Indian Subcontinent and foment unrest.

 On May 7, 1960, the BRO was established in order to protect India's borders and build infrastructure in the nation's remote north and northeastern states.
 The Border Roads Development Board (BRDB) was established by the Indian government with the prime minister serving as chairman and the defence minister serving as vice chairman in order to ensure cooperation and quick project execution.

 Some of the key points of its mission are as follows:

 Projects by Border Road Organization